 Human Capital Analytics (HCA) can ultimately maximize the potential of an organization’s workforce and productivity.
 It can do all of this while simplifying the life of the HR.
 Basically, it is a win-win for everybody.
 The ultimate question is: how can an organization go about creating a HCA mechanism?

-In part one of the Defying the Odds of HR Through Human Capital Analytics, we explored what HCA is (and isn't).
+In part one of this two-part series, Defying the Odds of HR Through Human Capital Analytics, we explored what HCA is (and isn't).
 While the majority of organizations can benefit from the insights HCA provides, a staggering number of companies do not utilize these insights in their decision making process; even though its often right at their fingertips.

 Knowing that organizations have access to HCA intelligence, we'll explore how to start collecting the data, and most importantly, what to do with it.